8734 E Shea Blvd. Suite 108

 - Reliable References with before and after photos

 How do you choose injectors for fillers?

-The consultation is the most crucial aspect of each appointment.
-This is when the injector can truly grasp the patient’s issues before advising on whether the therapy is appropriate and will provide the desired outcome.
+The consultation for Botox, Filler, Dysport or other cosmetic skin treatments are the most crucial aspect of each appointment.
+This is when the injector can truly grasp the patient’s facial issues before advising on whether the injectable treatment is appropriate and will provide the desired outcome.
 During the consultation, some of the questions you may ask are:

 - How long have you been practicing?

 - When it comes to injectables, how often do you practice?
 Is it daily, weekly, or even less frequently?

 This will give you a clear indication of the experience level of the injector.
 Ideally, you want someone who injects daily (as their primary employment), not someone who injects “on the side” and only once a week or less!
 You should also check online sites such as Google Reviews, which publish crowd-sourced reviews about businesses for recommendations on local Med spas in your area.